cazala/decentraland-redux-chess-app/README.md

 }
 ```

-Now we only need to modify the `eventSubscriber` to dispatch the register actions and to prevent dispatching the click actions when it's not the player's turn.
+Now we only need to modify the `eventSubscriber` to dispatch the register actions and to prevent dispatching click actions when it's not the player's turn.

 First we will read what turn is it (black or white) and both player ids from the state: